 THE SUMMER SCHOOL

-- motivating participants to seeing space as an exciting and challenging endeavour
+- Will be invited to view space as an exciting and challenging enterprise

-- to develop the ability to work in teams for a common end, to prepare presentations and reports under serious time constraints
+- Will develop the ability to work together as a team towards the common goal of preparing presentations and reports under incredible time constraints

 - Will forge long-term friendships that might eventually evolve into professional collaborations later in life

 - Will enjoy the unique and enriching "Alpbach experience".